Monsoon rains swamp half of Philippine capital, killing seven

 The southwest monsoon, which lasts from June to September, was intensified by an almost stationary tropical storm and a low-pressure area northeast of the northern Philippine province of Batanes.

-Tropical storm Trami, with maximum winds of 95 kmph near the center and gusts of up to 120 kmph, was expected to move towards northern Taiwan later this week.
+Tropical storm Trami, with maximum winds of 95 kph near the centre and gusts of up to 120 kph, was expected to move towards northern Taiwan later this week.

 Monsoon rains in the Philippines have grown fiercer in recent years, with last year's deadliest monsoon, also in August, submerging the capital and nearby areas, killing more than 50 people and forcing about 270,000 to seek safer ground.